jcoupey/osmium-polygon/README.md

 [libosmium](https://github.com/osmcode/libosmium) and polygon
 inclusion.

-So far, it allows to extract all nodes, ways and relations in an OSM data file with regard to inclusion in a custom polygon.
+It allows to extract all nodes, ways and relations in an OSM data file with regard to inclusion in a set of (multi-)polygons defined in a simple `geojson` file.

-- Nodes included in the polygon are kept.
+- Nodes included in the polygons are kept.
-- Ways containing at least a node in the polygon are kept and stay complete (even their nodes that are not in the polygon are included).
+- Ways containing at least a node in the polygons are kept and stay complete (even their nodes that are not in the polygons are included).
-- Relations that have at least one node or a way member in the polygon are included with all their members (not reference-complete).
+- Relations that have at least one node or a way member in the polygons are included with all their members (not reference-complete).

 # Examples